FAQs

 How many steps does it take to make a KIMEZE frame?

 A KIMEZE frame passes through more than 30 individual stages of production before it reaches the customer — from the initial block-cutting of Mazzucchelli acetate, through shaping, drilling, hinge insertion, 72-hour tumbling, hand-polishing, lens fitting, and final quality inspection.
+The process includes fitting lenses that may be combined with features such as polarization, mirrored coatings, gradient tints, and blue light protection, tailored for different functions and bright conditions.
 The full process takes several weeks.
-Discover the detail on our Craft page.

 Do KIMEZE offer worldwide shipping?

 Yes — KIMEZE offers complimentary worldwide shipping on all orders, with same-day dispatch available on orders placed before 1pm.
+KIMEZE sunglasses are available to order globally, and each pair is tested to meet international standards such as ISO 12312 for UV protection.

 The KIMEZE GABRIEL II in Black keeps appearing on some very recognisable faces — is this intentional?

-Beyoncé wore the KIMEZE GABRIEL II in Black at the London premiere of her Renaissance World Tour film.
-The GABRIEL II is a handcrafted acetate frame made in Italy in limited quantities — cut from Mazzucchelli M49 grade acetate, hand-polished, and fitted with multi-barrel hinges.
-It is one of KIMEZE's most recognised styles.
+Beyoncé wore the KIMEZE GABRIEL 2 in Black at the Renaissance World Tour in London.
+The GABRIEL 2 is a handcrafted luxury acetate frame, designed in London and made by hand in Italy from Mazzucchelli bio acetate, hand-polished and fitted with multi-barrel hinges, produced in limited quantities.

-Olivia Attwood has been seen in the KIMEZE GABRIEL II in Black — a handcrafted acetate frame produced in limited quantities at KIMEZE's Italian atelier, designed in London.
+Olivia Attwood has worn the KIMEZE GABRIEL 2 in Black on multiple occasions.
+The GABRIEL 2 is a handcrafted acetate frame, designed in London and produced in limited quantities at KIMEZE's Italian atelier using Mazzucchelli bio-based acetate.